-His previous book, Eros, Magic and the Murder of Professor Culianu (Northwestern University Press: 1996), described the unsolved murder of a University of Chicago scholar.
-Winner of the Carl Sandburg Award and finalist for a Book Award from the Investigative Reporters and Editors, it was reviewed in media ranging from The New York Review of Books to the New York Times, Chicago Sun-Times and Tribune, Washington Post, NPR and NBC.
+Anton's first book, Eros, Magic and the Murder of Professor Culianu (Northwestern University Press: 1996), examined the unsolved murder of a University of Chicago scholar.
+Winner of the Carl Sandburg Award and finalist for a Book Award from the Investigative Reporters and Editors, it was reviewed in media ranging from The New York Review of Books, the New York Times, Chicago Tribune, Washington Post, NPR and NBC.
 It appears in German, Spanish, Italian, Romanian and other editions.
-The New York Times called it an engrossing story of a twentieth century original, and Publishers Weekly (starred review) an intellectual thriller.
+The New York Times called it an “engrossing story of a twentieth century original," and Publishers Weekly (starred review) an “intellectual thriller."

 His magazine work for publications like Lingua Franca, The Sciences, Chicago, Chicago Tribune, Publishers Weekly and others has been a finalist for a National Magazine Award and cited in three editions of Best American Essays.
-His essay "Riff" appears in the book One Word: Contemporary Writer on the Words They Love or Loathe (Sarabande, 2010), which Publishers Weekly (starred review) describes as explaining what words do, how they exist as themselves but also as the carriers of meanings which shift and branch into many paths.
-A National Science Foundation grants reviewer, MacArthur Fellowship Reviewer, and former Fulbright Senior Research Fellow, Anton has given presentations at venues from the New York Public Library, Newberry Library, the Harvard Club, University of Chicago, the American Cultural Center in Bucharest, the American Association for the Advancement of Science, and for government, industry, university, and high school groups.
+A National Science Foundation and MacArthur Fellowship reviewer and former Fulbright Senior Research Fellow, Anton has given presentations at venues from the New York Public Library, Newberry Library, the Harvard Club, University of Chicago, Denver Museum of Science, the American Association for the Advancement of Science, and for government, industry, university, and high school groups.

 He is a professor in the English department at DePaul University in Chicago where he teaches courses in magazine, science and creative writing and American and world literature.